beurar/Viceroys-STALKER-ALife/README.md

 # Viceroy's STALKER ALife

 This project implements a dynamic **ALife** system inspired by the S.T.A.L.K.E.R. series.
-It is designed for our top‑down 2.5D steampunk world and provides a living Zone filled with dangers and events.
+It is designed to provide a living Zone filled with dangers and events.
 The scripts are structured to run inside Arma 3 using common mod dependencies.

 ## Purpose